BellowingMeadows/BellowingMeadows/README.md

 Little Paradise are a musical duo who write and record songs from a home studio in Bristol.
 Having spent the best part of a year on creating new music, the band (of which I am one of the two members) has decided to build an online presence now that musical content is ready to be released to the world.
 My aim with this project is to create a website which can act as a convenient and memorable hub of music and informative content for users to consume.
 The website achieves this goal with combined functionality that is not readily available or as visually appealing on standard social media platforms such as Facebook.

 The project is the first of four ‘milestone’ projects which are required to complete the Code Institute’s diploma in full stack web development.
-Assessment criteria for this milestone project focusses on the ability to produce a static, responsive front-end site using HTML and CSS learnt during the first part of the course.
+Assessment criteria for this milestone project focuses on the ability to produce a static, responsive front-end site using HTML and CSS learnt during the first part of the course.

 You can view the live website [here](https://franciskershaw.github.io/little-paradise-music/index.html), and a link to the github repository can be found [here](https://franciskershaw.github.io/little-paradise-music/index.html)